 Advent is a time to reflect on the coming of King Jesus into David's capital city of Jerusalem!
 We hear again the adoring crowds shouting, "Hosanna!
 Blessed is he who comes in the name of the Lord!
 Blessed is the coming kingdom of our father David!
-Hosanna in the highest!"
+Hosanna in the highest!" on Palm Sunday at the beginning of Holy Week.
+Yet by Friday, Jesus' Triumphal Entry into Jerusalem ended with Him on the cross forsaken by God and man.
+It ended with Jesus fulfilling the words of John the Baptist, "Behold, the Lamb of God who takes away the sin of the world."
+This and every Advent we remember that Jesus has taken away our sin and opened for us the Kingdom of Heaven.

-Advent is a time to pause and remember that we live in the time when we await Christ's second coming.
+Advent is a time to pause and remember that we live in the time when we await Christ's return at His second coming.
 Our days here on earth are short compared to eternity.
 Like the hairs on our heads, they are all numbered.
+We are waiting for Him to come and call us to be with Him for all eternity in heaven.
+This is our ultimate anticipation of Advent.

 I believe that as God's children, we are free to participate in and enjoy the world's secular holiday called Christmas.
 Yet, as God's children, I pray that we do not become deaf to Jesus' call for repentance.
-I pray that we will use the days ahead to pause and prepare our hearts for the coming of Jesus of Nazareth, King of the Jews.
+I pray that we will use the days ahead to pause and prepare our hearts for the coming of Jesus of Nazareth, King of the Jews who began His life in Bethlehem, wrapped in swaddling clothes and lying in a manger.
 I pray that at His coming, we will join with the multitude in shouting, "Hosanna!
 Blessed is he who comes in the name of the Lord!
 Blessed is the coming kingdom of our father David!
 Hosanna in the highest!"
 I pray that when Jesus comes again to call us home that we will join the angels and archangels, and all the company of heaven to live with our Savior and King forever and ever.
 Amen.